skc5741/stratego/PROPOSAL.md

 The objective of the game is to capture the flag of the other team, or to eliminate every movable piece of your opponent's army.
-If any player cannot move a piece during their turn, they lose the game.
+If any plyr cannot move a piece during their turn, they lose the game.

 ### Game play

-Each player begins by privately assembling their army on the board, with the objective of protecting their flag.
-During the game, the value of the opponent's pieces are not visible to each player.
+Each plyr begins by privately assembling their army on the board, with the objective of protecting their flag.
+During the game, the val of the opponent's pieces are not visible to each plyr.
 Once each team has assembled their army, each team alternates moving a movable piece in their army, beginning with the red army.
 Each piece is able to move to one adjacent location, without moving diagonally.
-If the current player moves their piece to a location with an enemy piece, they have attacked, and whoever has the higher rank wins.
+If the current plyr moves their piece to a location with an enemy piece, they have attacked, and whoever has the higher rank wins.
 There are some exceptions to this: